 Scriptural basis - The 4 Vaikhanasa Samhitas attributed to Sage Vikhanas + his 4 disciples Atri, Bhrigu, Marichi, Kashyapa.
 Vimana-archana-kalpa, Khila-tantra, Vaikhanasa-grihya-sutra.

-Temples — Tirumala Tirupati Balaji (the supreme Vaikhanasa temple), Kanchipuram Varadaraja Perumal, Srirangam (Vaikhanasa for some festivals), several Tamil Vaishnava temples (alongside Pancharatra).
+Temples - Tirumala Tirupati Balaji (the supreme Vaikhanasa temple), Kanchipuram Varadaraja Perumal, several older Tamil Nadu Vaishnava shrines where hereditary Vaikhanasa archakas serve.

 Features - Hereditary archakas - only a born Vaikhanasa brahmana can perform Vaikhanasa worship; no diksha-conversion accepted.
 Daily worship in 5 stages - abhigamana, upadana, ijya, svadhyaya, yoga.
 Strict separation of mool-bera (immovable main murti) from utsava-bera (procession murti).
 Murti made of stone - never metal.